PyLops/pyproximal/joss/paper.md

         \frac{1}{2 \tau}||\mathbf{y} - \mathbf{x}||^2_2
 \end{equation}

-Whilst evaluating a proximal operator does itself require solving an optimization problem, these subproblems often admit closed form solutions or can be solved very quickly with ad-hoc specialized methods.
+Whilst evaluating a proximal operator does itself require solving an optimization problem, these problems often admit closed form solutions or can be solved very efficiently with ad-hoc specialized methods.
 Several of such proximal operators are efficiently implemented in the ``PyProximal`` library.

 Finally, there exists three main families of proximal algorithms that can be used to solve various flavors of